Introduction: Exploring the Essentials of a School Science Lab

 Pipettes and Droppers

-Introduction: Pipettes and droppers are tools used to transfer small amounts of liquids accurately from one container to another.
-They are widely used in chemistry and biology labs for experiments requiring precision.
+Introduction: Pipettes and droppers are essential laboratory equipment used to transfer small amounts of liquids accurately from one container to another.
+They are widely used in chemistry and biology labs for experiments that require a high level of precision.

 Uses: